Hacktitude/DevQuest-Test-run-2024-Guide/README.md

 # Welcome to `DevQuest Test Run 2024`

->> DISCLAIMER: Please note that this project is created only for DevQuest 2024 organized by SLIIT.
+>> DISCLAIMER: Please note that this project is created only for DevQuest Test Run 2024 organized by SLIIT.

 1. [Setting up your environment](#setting-up-your-environment)
 2. [Solving the challenges](#solving-the-challenges)